 This can cause extinction and loss of genetic diversity within species.
 Climate change is also causing changes in the timing of life cycles, such as migration and flowering.
 This can disrupt ecosystems and cause problems for the species that depend on those cycles.

 The cost of natural disasters has been rising and is expected to continue doing so.
 In the US, direct damages from weather-related events have averaged more than $20 billion a year over the past decade.

 Climate change also has serious economic effects.
 For example, it makes it harder for people to grow crops and raise livestock in certain parts of the world.
-This can cause food prices to rise and make it harder for people in developing countries to afford necessities like clean water, education, health care, and housing.
+This can cause food prices to rise and make it harder for people in developing countries to afford necessities like clean water, education, public health care, and housing.